Zyzle/zyzle.github.io/content/blog/2022-07-04-colour-finder-1/index.md

 ghissue = 8
 +++

 During the interview for my current job, I was given a small pair-programming coding challenge to do.
 Like all good coding challenges it was probably beyond what could reasonably have been finished in an hour but it was fun and I got the job so my attempt couldn't have been too bad.
 Not finishing the challenge did annoy me though so here's my attempt at a more polished version of the challenge

 <!-- more -->

 > **Update:** Yes I know I'm mixing "colour" and "color" in this post, too much code writing over the years has warped my brain with American spellings :P I'll try and keep it to "colour" in copy and "color" in code from now on.

+> **Update 2:** Somehow it escaped my notice that OffscreenCanvas in the way I'm using it here isn't compatible with either Firefox or Safari browsers!
+The correction can be found [in this Gist](https://gist.github.com/Zyzle/1cf16675d7224ef90b0ef1639c7783a9), serves me right for not checking the compatibility table at the bottom of each MDN page :D

 Anyone waiting for part 4 of the "Let's write a blog" series, worry not, it will come eventually I just got distracted playing with this :P

 ## The Challenge

 The challenge itself was worded something along the lines of "Load an image and find the top n colours used in it" (side note there are problems with this but we'll get to that in part 2).
 I'm going to extend this slightly with some requirements of my own because there are a few things I don't know how to do but want to learn.

 I'm going to build a site with a dropzone I can drag an image into, at which point the process loop will take over, bring me back the dominant colours (have you spotted the problem yet?) from the image and display them to the user along with the dropped image.